 - Students are not permitted to take more than 18 semester hours each fall or spring semester without first receiving approval from their academic advisor.
-Exploratory students and students on academic probation must receive course overload approval from the Students First Office.
-Please refer to the Requesting a Course Overload Request page for more information.
+Exploratory students and students on Academic Probation must receive course overload approval from the Students First Office.
+Please refer to the Requesting a Maximum Credit Hours Increase page for more information.

 - Students are not permitted to take more than 7 semester hours during summer session I or II without receiving approval from their academic advisor.
 Exploratory students and students on academic probation must receive course overload approval from the Students First Office.
-Please refer to the Requesting a Course Overload Request page for more information.
+Please refer to the Requesting a Maximum Credit Hours Increase page for more information.

 - To register for classes, or to drop a class at any point in the semester, you will need your UNCG Advising Code.
 Remember that this code is unique to you (no other student has the same code) and changes each semester, so you must meet with your advisor to get your new code.
 Once you receive your code, be sure to save it, (even after you register) in case you need it in the future.
 If you forget or misplace your code, contact the Students First Office for assistance.

 - Classes that require “Written Permission Only” can only be added to your course schedule by having an instructor complete an override in UNCGenie.
 If the instructor grants you an override, you can register yourself for the course in UNCGenie.
 Email the course instructor to request permission to add their course